HugoFara/Lemanic-Life-Sciences-Hackathon-2025/README.md

 ## Important files

 - The `Whisper` folder has information for Whisper, see [Whisper/README](./Whisper/README.md).
-- For the phoneme classification, everything is in `microsoft_wavlmbaseplus.ipynb`.
+- For the phoneme classification, everything is in `wavlm_base_plus_phonemizer.ipynb`.
   - As a bonus step, you may want to get phonemes from raw texts.
 This is where `ipa_encoder.py` comes in.
 - The combining block is in `Combining_block`.
 - The final classification comes from `SpeechClassifier.ipynb`.